VALAIDA FULLWOOD | DURATION: 53 MINUTES

 IN THIS EPISODE

-- She talks about how 'an idea is salvation by imagination' and how she sees herself as spiritual instrument.
+She talks about how 'an idea is salvation by imagination' and how she sees herself as a spiritual instrument.

-- She shares the impact of the project and how it continues to test and reward her.
+She shares how her project continues to test and reward her.

 plus Mark's Personal Word Essay: Plato and the Theory of Forms